abdulrehman2/ckad/06-Networking/06-networking-notes.md

 Let say we want to deploy a web app that will connect to database using a service.
 We want to access the application using `www.onlinestore.com`, we can expose the app using `nodePort` service and access the app using `www.onlinestore.com:node-port`.

 ### Deployment on local data center
-If we want to further make it simpler for user to access the website without adding the port while accesing the application, we can add a porxy server between our DNS server and the kubernetes cluster.
+If we want to further make it simpler for user to access the website without adding the port while accessing the application, we can add a proxy server between our DNS server and the kubernetes cluster.
 The DNS server will forward the request to our proxy server (default port 80) and proxy server will forward it to the k8s on that specific port.
 This is how it is done we are deploying it on our data center

 ### Deployment on a could provider
 When we have the same scenario as mentioned above but instead of deploying it locally, we are using a cloud provider for example GCP.
 When we configure the application everything will be the same except the kubernetes will request GCP to provision a load balancer that will route traffic from DNS server to the load balancer and this will then forward it to the k8s.

-Now if we want to introduce another service let's say `www.onlinestore.com/watch` and make the older application accesible using `www.onlinestore.com/wear`, we now have 2 set of applications deployed on same k8s cluster, each has it's own node port service to access, now how we can configure in cloud.
+Now if we want to introduce another service let's say `www.onlinestore.com/watch` and make the older application accessible using `www.onlinestore.com/wear`, we now have 2 set of applications deployed on same k8s cluster, each has it's own node port service to access, now how we can configure in cloud.
  - Every service will have a different load balancer
  - In order to route to different services, there will be another load balancer on top of it. (not a very efficient solution)
     - This will over complicate the setup
     - Where you will setup the SSL ?
-    - Everytime you configure a new service you have make changes in load balancer as well
+    - Every time you configure a new service you have make changes in load balancer as well

-All of it can be done using `Ingress` a kuberntes object that will allow to expose multiple services, load balancing, routing and other stuff.
+All of it can be done using `Ingress` a kubernetes object that will allow to expose multiple services, load balancing, routing and other stuff.
 The ingress still need to be exposed as a Node port service or a load balancer in cloud environment.

 Without ingress we can do it using a reverse proxy or load balancing solution like nginx, HAProxy or traefik.
 We have to configure URL routes, configuring SSL certificates and other configuration.